microsoft/qsharp/katas/content/qubit/index.md

 Before we continue, let's learn some techniques to visualize the Quantum state of our qubits.

-### Display the quantum state of a single-qubit program
+### Display The Quantum State Of A Single-Qubit Program

 Let's start with a simple scenario: a program that acts on a single qubit.
 The state of the quantum system used by this program can be represented as a complex vector of length 2, or, using Dirac notation,